react-navigation/react-navigation.github.io/versioned_docs/version-7.x/elements.md

 #### `headerTitleAllowFontScaling`

 Whether header title font should scale to respect Text Size accessibility settings.
-Defaults to false.
+Defaults to `false`.

 #### `headerLeft`

 Function which returns a React Element to display on the left side of the header.

+It receives an object containing following properties:

+- `tintColor`: The color of the icon and label.
+- `pressColor`: The color of the material ripple (Android >= 5.0 only).
+- `pressOpacity`: The opacity of the button when it's pressed (Android < 5.0, and iOS).
+- `labelVisible`: Whether the label text is visible.
+Defaults to `true` on iOS and `false` on Android.
+- `href`: The URL to open when the button is pressed on the Web.

 You can use it to implement your custom left button, for example:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>